lukejharmon/lanyon/chapters_preref/chapter13_chardiv_pre.md

 For example, I will apply this approach to the example of self-incompitability.
 I will use data from Goldberg and Igic [-@Goldberg2012-gs], who provide a phylogenetic tree and data for 356 species of Solanaceae.
 All species were classified as having any form of self incompatibility, even if the state is variable among populations.
 The data, along with a stochastic character map of state changes, are shown in Figure 13.4.

 ![Figure 13.4.
 Data from Goldberg and Igic [-@Goldberg2012-gs] showing presence (red) and absence (black) of self-incomatibility among Solanaceae.
-Branches colored using stochastic character mapping under a model with distinct forwards and backwards rates; these reconstructions are biased if characters affect diversification rates.]({{ site.baseurl }}/images/figure13-4.png)
+Branches colored using stochastic character mapping under a model with distinct forwards and backwards rates; these reconstructions are biased if characters affect diversification rates.
+Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.]({{ site.baseurl }}/images/figure13-4.png)

 Applying the BiSSe models to these data and assuming that $q_{01} \neq q_{10}$, we obtain the following results: